Aman035/solidity-learnings/2-FundMe/README.md

       source .env
       # Start anvil
       anvil
+      # Do this in a new terminal
       # Deploy Contract and boradcast
       # We can also verify the contract using --verify flag in this command
       # Also we can change the rpc url to Sepolia to mainnet to deploy it to that env
-      # We can skip private key if we r just deploying to anvil
+      # We can skip private key if we r just deploying to anvil or take priv key from anvil terminal
-      forge script script/DeployMyWallet.s.sol --rpc-url $LOCAL_RPC_URL --private-key $PRIVATE_KEY --broadcast
+      forge script script/DeployFundMe.s.sol --rpc-url $LOCAL_RPC_URL --private-key $PRIVATE_KEY --broadcast
     ```

-- Solidity Learnings

-  - Naming conventions for constant, immutable, storage types and code structuring
-  - Usage of receive and fallback
-  - Using constants wherever possible - Gas Opt. as they r stored in bytecode
-  - Using immutable if constant is not possible - Gas Opt. as they r stored in bytecode ( Some Gas is used to initialize it while deployment )
-  - Using Custom Errors - Using this instead of require with strings saves Gas
-  - Using private for storage members and using getters for them instead - Gas Opt.

 - Wrting Tests in Foundry